deanhiller/webpieces/README.md

 @[ROUTE_ID, user:account.user.name, arg:'flag']@
 @@[ROUTE_ID, user:account.user.name, arg:'flag']@@

-The last two are specia and can be used between tag tokens and between i18n tokens like so...
+The last two are special and can be used between tag tokens and between i18n tokens like so...

 In an href tag..                                                  #{a href:@[ROUTE, user:user, arg:'flag']@}#Some Link#{/a}#
 In text..
 This is some text @[ROUTE, user:user, arg:'flag']@